mjlslink/fe-coursework/EJS.md

 All templates are stored in a view directory.

-<%= %>          display a variable declared in the index.js
+<%= %>          tag which indicates output declared in the index.js
 <% %>           logic used in the ejs document
 <%% %%>         comments
-<%-  %>         used to include other template files
+<%-  %>         used to include other template files or HTML that should be rendered

+EJS doesn't follow the same scoping rules as Javascript.
+In order to check whether a variable used in EJS exists, you need to use the 'locals' object to prefix a passed variable.